Conveyancing - Jonathan Lea Network

 The Jonathan Lea Network Conveyancing Prices, Process and Our Service Conveyancing Prices

 The following information is an illustrative guide only and is not a quote or an estimate.
-Individual costs will depend on individual cases.
+We will provide you with a bespoke fee estimate to reflect the circumstances of your transaction.

-If the property is leasehold, more work is required with regard to the lease provisions and arrangements in relation to ground rent, service charges, insurance and management of the building, and so prices above may be subject to variation (although would be agreed with you in advance).
+If the property is leasehold, then more work is required with regard to the lease provisions and arrangements in relation to ground rent, service charges, insurance and management of the building, and so our fees tend to be higher than for freehold properties.

-In addition, there may be properties with special complications and we will give you an individual cost estimate at the start of the transaction, taking account of the actual features of your proposed transaction.
+In addition, there may be properties with special complications and we will give you an individual cost estimate at the start of the transaction, taking account of the particular circumstances of your matter.

 These are not fixed fees and charges are therefore based on but not limited to the particular aspects of a property transaction.
-For example, whether the transaction is a standard one and no unforeseen matters arise including for example (but not limited to):
+For example, there may be instances where unforeseen matters arise including for example (but not limited to):

-a) A defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction
+• A defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction;

-b) Where the property is leasehold and there is to be an assignment of an existing lease and not the grant of a new lease
+• Where the property is leasehold and there are issues in the existing lease and either a variation to the lease is needed or the grant of a new lease;

-d) Where all parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation
+• Where there is significant correspondence with the parties to the transaction and there are unreasonable delays from third parties providing documentation;

-e) Where no indemnity policies are required.
-Additional disbursements may apply if indemnity policies become necessary.
+• Where indemnity policies are required.
+Additional disbursements may apply if indemnity policies become necessary and additional fees may arise should we need to arrange these on your behalf.

-There will therefore be circumstances where our fees will exceed the ranges mentioned above.
-Those ranges of fees are based on the time we anticipate it is likely to take to handle your transaction to a successful conclusion, the value of the property and the value to you of the work we will do to achieve your aims in as timely and efficient a way as possible.
+Once we have the details of your transaction, we will provide you with a detailed fee estimate.
+This will be based on the time we anticipate it is likely to take to handle your transaction to a successful conclusion, the value of the property and the value to you of the work we will do to achieve your aims in as timely and efficient a way as possible.

 Disbursements

-Disbursements are costs in addition to our fees related to your matter that are payable to third parties such as Land Registry fees, Bank electronic transfer of funds fees and VAT.
+Disbursements are costs in addition to our fees related to your matter that are payable to third parties such as Land Registry fees and Bank transfer fees.

 We handle the payment of disbursements on your behalf to ensure a smoother process.